Welcome to Bunnings Trade. Not a trade customer? Go to bunnings.com.au

 Tip: Always wear the appropriate safety equipment (safety glasses, gloves and a mask, for example) when required on the job.
 Always follow the instructions for the product or equipment.

 Beaumont Tiles expert Rachel Gilding explains luxe maximalism: “For our market, by the year 2026, trend information indicates that we are set to see a counter movement to quiet luxury dominating interiors with echoes of history that feature luxe marbles, like black and white chequerboard, along with rare marbles, regal finishes and mysteriously deep and dark colour palettes.”
+There are three tile innovations heading our way that we should jump on, Rachel adds.

+Using new production techniques, tiles can now better emulate natural stone or marble veining, bringing expensive looks into everyone’s reach.
 The Cersaie International Exhibition of Ceramic Tiles and Bathroom Furnishings was held in Bologna, Italy, in September.
 “At the fair, we saw a strong move toward chequerboarding patterns of both stone and marble looks, which was very interesting,” Rachel says.
 “Chequerboard tiling gives a sense of pure luxury and the allure of an expensive château.
 It’s synonymous with regal design – think the Queen’s staircase at Versailles or ballrooms.”

-in ways we’ve never seen.
+Lighter and stronger than old tiles, new large slab format, stone-emulating tiles can be used in ways we’ve never seen.
 “You can incorporate them into cabinetry pieces, doors, benchtops and more,” Rachel says.
 “That’s a huge market potential for tilers.”

 Microtec surfaces, applied at the manufacturing point, are reactive to water, meaning they look and feel the same indoors and out, but provide more “grip” when wet for outdoor safety.
 “It’s a trend from Europe, but very suited to Australia,” Rachel says.